-- Listen to parents to ensure we know which services they use and are valued by them - Ensure that we contact all practitioners working with our pupils to invite them to relevant meetings and reviews - Use person centred approaches with all our pupils who have SEND to ensure that interventions are coordinated and so add extra value - Value the contribution of all - Engage with local authority services in a timely and professional way
+- Listen to pupils' voice to ensure we begin to understand their perceptions of school life. - Listen to parents to ensure we know which services they use and are valued by them.

+- Ensure that we contact all practitioners working with our pupils to invite them to relevant meetings and reviews. - Use person centred approaches with all our pupils who have SEND to ensure that interventions are coordinated and so add extra value. - Value the contribution of all. - Engage with local authority services in a timely and professional way.